 This course introduces the principles and chemical processes that control chemical reactions in natural systems.
 Precipitation, complexation, redox, and absorption will be applied to aquatic, marine, terrestrial, and atmospheric systems.
-Examples will cover wastewater treatment, pollutant fates, and assessment of environmental outcomes.
+Examples will cover wastewater pollutant assessment treatment. fates, and of environmental outcomes.
 Prerequisite: CHEM 3200 or CHEM 3300.